MatrixManAtYrService/poag/README.md

 Unlike the product owners, its context will not be reused, but it's my hypothesis that it will benefit from the product owner recommendations and will need fewer tokens to get its job done.

 At a certain point, the reduced needs of the developer (who doesn't recycle context) will outweigh the increased needs of the product owners (who do recycle context).

-### Widespread Use

-So far as I'm aware, Anthropic doesn't allow me to make my claude code conversation checkpoints public.
-But imagine if we could.
-Then the same experts that have been helping us while coding, could also be referenced by our users.
-It would probably be less wasteful than having the users separately populate the context windows of their own LLM's for single use.

-### Anthropic Only...
-For Now

-If I can make it useful for claude code, I'll later split out modules for the various other cli AI tools.
-I chose claude code because its cli seems to be the most mature.
-Hopefully the others will catch up.

-The current architecture is [langgraph](https://github.com/langchain-ai/langgraph) around headless claude code sessions, each of which runs in the default nix devshell for the flake that it owns.
-These devshells all need to have the `poag` command, which those headless claudes will be prompted to use.

 ## Nix Subflakes